-d.
-INSTRUCTOR: This category can only be used in the Visiting, Career, Pro Tem or Retired classifications.
+Retired classifications.
 This category requires a non-tenure track paid appointment with primary duties in the area of undergraduate instruction.
-Instructor duties may include advising and mentoring responsibilities as well as possibility of involvement in design and development of courses and the curriculum.
+Instructor duties may include advising and mentoring responsibilities as well as possibility of involvement in design e.

-e.
 LECTURER: This category can only be used in the Visiting, Career, Pro Tem or Retired classifications.
 This category requires a non-tenure track paid appointment with primary duties in the area of graduate instruction and education.
 The duties may also include some undergraduate instruction and mentoring and advising responsibilities, as well as the possibility of involvement in design and development of courses and the curriculum.
 Appointments in the Lecturer category require the terminal degree (or its professional equivalent) relevant to the appointment, but holding a terminal degree does not by itself entitle a bargaining unit faculty member to appointment in the Lecturer category.

 - f.
 LIBRARIAN: This category can only be used in the Visiting, Career, Pro Tem, or Retired classifications.
 This category requires a non-tenure track paid appointment with primary duties in the university libraries.
 Appointments in the Librarian category require a terminal professional degree, but holding a terminal degree does not by itself entitle a bargaining unit faculty member to appointment in the Librarian category. - g.
 RESEARCH ASSISTANT: This category can only be used in the Visiting, Career, Pro Tem or Retired classifications.
 This category requires a non-tenure track paid appointment for individuals who have typically earned a bachelor's or master's degree.
 Primary duties are in the area of research.
 Research Assistants typically work as members of a research team under the direct supervision of other faculty researchers. - h.
 RESEARCH ASSOCIATE: This category can only be used in the Visiting, Career, Pro Tem, or Retired classifications.
 This category requires a non-tenure track paid appointment for individuals who have the terminal degree relevant to the appointment.
 Primary duties are in the area of research, which are typically undertaken as part of a research team or lab.
 Appointments in the Research Associate category require a terminal degree (or its professional equivalent) in a relevant field, but holding a terminal degree does not by itself entitle a bargaining unit faculty member to appointment in the Research Associate category. - i.
 RESEARCH PROFESSOR: This category can only be used in the Visiting, Career, Pro Tem or Retired classifications.
 This category requires a non-tenure track paid appointment with duties primarily in the area of independent research, scholarship and/or creative inquiry.
 Appointments in the Research Professor category require a terminal degree relevant to the appointment.
 Primary duties are independent lines of inquiry, which can be related to the work of colleagues but not dependent on it.
 A Research Professor will have qualifications and research expectations equal to or exceeding those for a tenure-track/tenured professor at the same rank in related fields. - j.
-POSTDOCTORAL SCHOLAR: This category can only be used in the Postdoctoral Scholar classification.
-This category requires a non-tenure track paid appointment for a temporary and defined period of formally mentored research, instruction, librarianship, or scholarly training, for the purpose of allowing the Postdoctoral Scholar to acquire the professional skills needed to pursue a career path of their choosing.
-The appointment requires a doctoral degree.
-At the time of appointment, hiring documentation should include an articulated program of mentoring with an identified mentor.
+RESEARCH SCIENTIST: This category can only be used in the Visiting, Career, Pro Tem or Retired classifications.
+This category requires a nontenure track paid appointment for individuals who have at least a bachelor's degree in a arena that is immediately relevant to the research program or research facility in which the position resides.
+The key differentiator between this position and the research assistant position is the technical nature of skill set required of the position.
+Holding a relevant degree does not by itself entitle a bargaining unit member to appointment in the research scientist category.